microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 successPercentage     : 100
 ```

-This example returns a summary of all sign ins to Graph Explorer for the last 7 days.
+This example returns a summary of all sign ins to Graph Explorer for the last seven days.

+- `-Days` parameter specifies the number of past days summary contains.
+Valid values are only 7 and 30.

 ### Example 2: Get sign in summaries for the last month